kunlin596/CarND-Advanced-Lane-Lines-P2/writeup_template.md

-## Writeup Template
+## Writeup

----

 **Advanced Lane Finding Project**

-The goals / steps of this project are the following:
+The check list of the goals of this project are the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+- [x] Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
+- [x] Apply a distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
+- [x] Use color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
+- [x] Apply a perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
+- [x] Detect lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
+- [x] Determine the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
+- [x] Warp the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+- [x] Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----

 ### Camera Calibration